-Apart from this operand constraint, the following instructions in RV64IZicsr are adjusted in Capstone:
+The following instructions in RV64IZicsr are adjusted in Capstone:

-- For memory access instructions, they are extended to use capabilities as addresses for memory access. - For control flow instructions, they are slightly adjusted to support capability-aware control flow. - Certain instructions, especially those belonging to the privileged ISA, are illegal under certain circumstances.
+- For memory access instructions, they are adjusted to use capabilities as addresses for memory access. - For control flow instructions, they are adjusted for the case where the program counter is a capability. - Some instructions in RV64IZicsr become illegal instructions in Capstone-RISC-V Academic Version ISA.